ser137/basic_website_code/README.txt

 main.js
-javascript code for serial presentation of images as defined by a user button press. how the user can change the paint colours, so to speak.
+javascript code for serial presentation of images as defined by a user button press. how the user can change the paint colours, so to speak